JosephEoff/josepheoff.github.io/_posts/2021-05-15-howtosolder-17-headset.md

 The trick here is to match those four colored wires to the four functions.

-Common is called that "common" because the other three signals all depend on it.
+Common is called "common" because the other three signals all depend on it.

 Each of the earphones is connected to common and to one of the other wires.
 Earphones have a resistance of less than a couple of hundred ohms.